by Joshua May (Oxford University Press, 2023)

-- Do brain stimulation treatments impair a patient’s autonomy or sense of self?
+- Does brain stimulation impair a patient’s autonomy?

 - Does having a mental disorder excuse bad behavior?

-- Does neuroscience show we shouldn’t trust our gut feelings in ethics and politics?
+- Should we trust our gut feelings in ethics and politics?

-- Should we trust brain science to read the minds of criminals and consumers?
+- Can brain science be trusted to read the minds of criminals and consumers?

-The book provides an opinionated tour of neuroethics through gripping case studies and serious attention paid to both the philosophical issues and scientific evidence.
+The book provides an opinionated tour of neuroethics through captivating cases and serious attention paid to both the philosophical issues and scientific evidence.
 The result is a nuanced neuroethics that reconceives human agency as less conscious and reliable, but more diverse and flexible, than we ordinarily think.
-A central lesson for medicine, law, ethics, and cognitive science is that disordered and neurotypical minds are more alike than they are different.
+A central lesson for medicine, law, ethics, cognitive science, and public policy is that disordered and neurotypical minds are more alike than they are unalike.